theengs/decoder/docs/use/include.md

   "tempf":89.6
 }
 ```

+## Identifying advertisements following MS-CDP and GAEN protocols
+The decoder can identify advertisements from MS-CDP and GAEN protocols, these decoders are not enable by default.
+To add them you have to define the following compiler directive:
+`DECODE_RANDOM_MAC_DEVICES true`

 ::: tip
 If you are using ArduinoJson library with your project (like TheengsDecoder) you may have to align the ArduinoJson build options into TheengDecoder with it.
 To do so, go to [decoder.h](https://github.com/theengs/decoder/blob/development/src/decoder.h) and align the flags with your project.
 In particular you may have to remove `ARDUINOJSON_USE_LONG_LONG=1`.